Beyond stock market diversification, go for true portfolio diversification.

 SVB, yet another great investment tip from you.
 Not only have you shed some credible light on investing in gold (versus those con men on radio shouting the greatness of investing in gold), but you have pointed out ways to do it.
 I like gold as a part of a diverse portfolio as you suggest.
 I advise holding it for the long term too and don’t try to time the market–even the pros can’t seem to time the market when it comes to investing.

 Thanks for the compliments ConsumerMiser, you know that flattery will get you everywhere!
-I love gold, actually, and especially appreciate the concept of diversifying using assets that are distantly correlated.
-Have to thank my guest writer, Todd S. for the insights, but I’ve also written quite a bit on the subject of diversifying using more esoteric asset classes.
-Would suggest a 5% to 10% allocation relegated to precious metals.
+I can appreciate gold as an asset class, actually, and I especially appreciate the concept of diversifying using assets that are distantly correlated.
+I (and many guest writers here) have also written quite a bit on the subject of diversifying using more esoteric asset classes.
+I would suggest a 5% allocation relegated to precious metals.

 This is a good article but personally I think jumping on the gold bandwagon now is somewhat missing the boat.
 Like you said, had you invested 10 years ago you would be sitting pretty.
 However, is the upside still there?
 Personally I do not think we will see gold go much higher.